gabiliz/gabiliz/README.md

 ### Hi there 👋

 - I'm Gabriela.
-I am a Front-end Developer at By Seven IT in Brazil.
+I am a Front-end Developer.
 - I'm currently pursuing my bachelor's degree majoring in software engineering! :computer:
 - Find out more about me & feel free to connect with me here: